-All athletes must be in the athletic period in order to participate in athletics.
+All athletes must be in the athletic period in order to participate in athletics unless athlete is only in tennis, golf or powerlifting.
 The only exception that may be made is if the athlete needs to recover credits or is a senior in a work-release program.
 The athletic director and high school principal will make the determination on who will receive exceptions.